WNUF Halloween Special: Synopsis

 As the film progresses the Bergers grow more and more tense, especially after Claire's cat Shadow (which she uses to help her with communications with the dead) goes missing.
 Frank manages to convince them to continue with the broadcast and hold a seance, even after their EVP recorder is smashed off camera by an unseen force.
 The couple finally leaves the house after their cat is discovered to have been brutally torn to pieces.
 Trying to keep the broadcast moving, Frank manages to convince a very reluctant Father Joseph to perform an exorcism, despite his protestations that the Church must approve all exorcisms.
 They move to the basement, where Father Joseph again tries to back out of the exorcism.
 As he begins to read the rites, the two hear a noise and try to go upstairs but find that they cannot leave the basement.
 As Frank grows more frantic, his producer Veronica (Nicolette le Faye) asks if the Bergers have returned to the house.
 The film then cuts to a commercial, after which Veronica is shown stating that she has sent an intern into the house with a camera to rescue the two men and to see what has happened as a whole.
 The frightened intern ventures into the house but is knocked over and presumably murdered by an unknown person wearing a flannel shirt.
 During this time the body of Claire Berger is shown on camera, which shows that the Bergers never made it out of the house and were both killed.
 Veronica frantically implores Frank to break down the door and leave the house, which prompts Frank to once again demand that Father Joseph perform an exorcism.
-Joseph then angrily states that he was not a priest and is only an actor.
+Joseph then angrily states that he was not a priest and is only an actor, revealing that Frank has hired him to pretend to be a priest for the broadcast.
 As Veronica prepares to cut to commercial, Frank discovers that the basement door has opened and goes out the door, only to be knocked down by the unknown person.
 The station cuts to a technical difficulties screen followed by static, after which point the bodies of the Bergers, Joseph, cameraman, and intern are shown.
 Frank is shown to be alive and the assailants are proven to be a human man and woman, two insane religious people who were seen previously in the film stating that Halloween was evil and making various threats that people participating in the holiday were doomed.
 The man then films his female partner cutting out Frank's tongue before the man glibly wishes the audience a happy Halloween.
 The film ends with a brief moment of static before a clip is shown of two sober newscasters stating that Frank and the others are all missing.
 They do not mention the deaths, leaving it up to the viewer to determine if the clip shown was part of the live broadcast or if it was something added to a personal video tape, meaning that we are viewing the copy owned by the murderers.